AlessioRW/alessiorw.github.io/static/media/golang_interfaces.da019a850e7324283bed.md

 <br/>
 <b>db.go</b>
 ```
+package db

+import (
+  "sql"
+  _ "github.com/go-sql-driver/mysql"
+)

 // This is our interface, it will tell us every method that a struct needs so that it can be used in place of the interface
 type DatabaseInterface interface {
   GetUser(id int) (string, error)
 }